derekmorash/New-Portfolio/_posts/2015-09-16-video-player.md

 }
 {% endhighlight %}

 While I was able to easily reduce the project size by creating the layout from scratch, I did have to find another way to get icons for the video player.
-For this I used <a href="http://fontawesome.io/" target="blank">font awesome icons</a> by adding using a CDN.
+For this I used <a href="http://fontawesome.io/" >font awesome icons</a> by adding using a CDN.
 Font awesome is still overkill for this project since I only need a few icons, but this still creates a smaller project size than using bootstrap.